Garden Grants for Schools, Communities, and NonProfits

 Garden grants have helped many schools purchase a Growing Dome

-Colorado Garden Foundation – Has awarded more than $12 million in grants to fund gardening and horticulture projects for Colorado.
+Colorado Garden Foundation – Has an Annual Grant program and a Major Grant program.
+The Annual Grant program has awarded more than $13 million in grants to fund gardening and horticulture projects for Colorado.
+They also award a Major Grant annually for up to $75,000.
+Past recipients include Craig Hospital Therapy Garden, Colorado State University, City of Brighton, Colorado Mental Health Institute of Pueblo, Denver Botanic Gardens, Hudson Gardens, Vail Alpine Gardens, Boys & Girls Club, Englewood Public Schools, Sewall Child Development Center, WOW!
+Children’s Museum, Denver Art Museum, Judi’s House, and many more!
 All the proceeds from the Colorado Home and Garden Show go to support these garden grants.
 Visit the website to learn about their grants.

 Whole Foods Market – “Our Garden Grant program provides a $3,000 monetary grant to support a new or existing edible educational garden located at either a K-12 public or private school and a Non-profit organization (501(c)(3) in the US/Registered Charity in Canada) that serves children in the K-12 grade range.”
 Visit the website to learn about their grants.